-- 19.1 Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access. - 192 Confidential paper records will not be left unattended or in clear view anywhere with general access. - 19.3 Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site. - 19.5 Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use. - 19.6 Memory sticks will not be used to hold personal information unless they are password protected and fully encrypted. - 19.7 All electronic devices are password-protected to protect the information on the device in case of theft. - 19.8 Where possible, the Academy/Trust enables electronic devices to allow the remote blocking or deletion of data in case of theft. - 19.9 Staff and governors do not use their personal laptops or computers for school purposes unless they work remotely using encrypted memory sticks as storage devices and abide by the guidelines within the Bring Your Own Device policy - 19.10 All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password. - 19.11 Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient.
+- 19.1 Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access. - 192 Confidential paper records will not be left unattended or in clear view anywhere with general access. - 19.3 Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site. - 19.5 Where data is saved on removable storage or a portable device, the device will be kept in a locked filing cabinet, drawer or safe when not in use. - 19.6 Memory sticks will not be used to hold personal information unless they are password protected and fully encrypted. - 19.7 All electronic devices are password-protected to protect the information on the device in case of theft. - - 19.8 Where possible, the Academy/Trust enables electronic devices to allow the remote blocking or deletion of data in case of theft. - 19.9 Staff and governors do not use their personal laptops or computers for school purposes unless they work remotely using encrypted memory sticks as storage devices and abide by the guidelines within the Bring Your Own Device policy.
+Authorised College staff are allowed to use their own devices for accessing College data, they must provide details of their device to be allowed into a security group that permits certain access remotely, devices must conform to the guidelines within the BYOD Policy. - 19.10 All members of staff are provided with their own secure login and password, passwords are enforced to be secure following DFE guidance, using either complex passwords or passphrases. - 19.11 Emails containing sensitive or confidential information are password-protected if there are unsecure servers between the sender and the recipient. - 19.12 Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - 19.13 When sending confidential information by fax, staff will always check that the recipient is correct before sending.

-- 19.12 Circular emails to parents are sent blind carbon copy (bcc), so email addresses are not disclosed to other recipients. - 19.13 When sending confidential information by fax, staff will always check that the recipient is correct before sending. - 19.14 Where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, staff will take extra care to follow the same procedures for security, e.g. keeping devices under lock and key.
+- 19.14 Where personal information that could be considered private or confidential is taken off the premises, either in electronic or paper format, staff will take extra care to follow the same procedures for security, e.g. keeping devices under lock and key.
 The person taking the information from the Academy/Trust premises accepts full responsibility for the security of the data. - 19.15 Before sharing data, all staff members will ensure: - They are allowed to share it. - That adequate security is in place to protect it. - Who will receive the data has been outlined in a privacy notice. - 19.16 Under no circumstances are visitors allowed access to confidential or personal information.
-Visitors to areas of the Academy/Trust containing sensitive information are supervised at all times. - 19.17 The physical security of the School/Trust's buildings and storage systems, and access to them is continuously monitored and reviewed. - 19.18 Inicio Academies takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action. - 19.19 The Trust Operations & Business Manager/ Schools/College IT Manager is responsible for continuity and recovery and measures are in place to ensure the security of protected data.
+Visitors to areas of the Academy/Trust containing sensitive information are supervised at all times. - 19.17 The physical security of the Academy/Trust's buildings and storage systems, and access to them is continuously monitored and reviewed. - 19.18 Northern Arch Learning Partnership takes its duties under the GDPR seriously and any unauthorised disclosure may result in disciplinary action. - 19.19 The Trust Operations & Business Manager/Schools/College IT Managers are responsible for continuity and recovery and measures are in place to ensure the security of protected data.